kenders2000/u_net_speech_enhancement/README.md

 # Clarity Enhancement challenge

-This is a draft of what will become a public repo.
-Currently the github repo is set to private while I improve the documentation etc.
+This my entry to the [clarity enhancement challenge](https://github.com/claritychallenge/clarity_CEC1/) to enhance speech for the hearing impaired.

 # Installation
 1) install docker